matwilso/matwilso.github.io/_posts/learned-sims.md

 (This applies equally well to the "world model" framing, like in Dreamer, but I mention it here for completeness.)
 -->

-**Repeatability and controllability.** (Technically this applies to traditional simulators as well, but it becomes more significant with learned ones.)For training, you could induce specific and repeatable settings that you want your agent to practice, by using a natural interface.
+**Repeatability and controllability.** For training, you could induce specific and repeatable settings that you want your agent to practice, by using a natural interface.
 You could use this for debugging your system, for example by pulling in information from the fleet about areas you are failing and then embed similar scenarios in the simulator to create behavioral unit tests.
+(Technically this applies to traditional simulators as well, but learned simulators greatly reduce the friction here.)

 **Intelligent domain randomization.**
-Because powerful generative models will have to model uncertainty in the environment, sampling them could yield intelligent domain randomization.
+Because powerful generative models will have to model uncertainty in the environment, sampling them will yield something like intelligent domain randomization.
 Instead of randomizing over a bunch of wacky parameters, your model could be tuned to the underlying distribution and only give you variety you might actually see in the real world.
 For example, given a video of an opaque container, the model samples over the range of possible masses that could fit in the container.

 **Sim2real Engine.** Learned simulators may enable a "Sim2Real Engine", where you iteratively bootstrap a system by: training models inside of the simulator, using those models to collect data in the real world, and using that data to train and improve the simulator.
 Then just rinsing and repeating.